achafi/BankNoteAuthentication/README.md

 ### Docker
+Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers.
+Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels:

 - Docker command :  ALL THE COMMANDS ARE USED IN DOCKER FILE
 - Each and every Docker has a user root folder
 - Each docker image has network interface.

-1- From : SELECTING base image
+- **From** : SELECTING base image
-2- Copy : copy my host(local) system (the flask app for example) into the user root folder location 3- Expose : port number of network interface
+- **Copy** : copy my host(local) system (the flask app for example) into the user root folder location
+- **Expose** : port number of network interface
-4- Workdir : working directory in my base image
+- **Workdir** : working directory in my base image
-5- RUN : pip install -r requirement.txt
+- **RUN** : pip install -r requirement.txt
-6- CMD : py app.py
+- **CMD** : py app.py

 ### How To Use with docker
-1- Open docker terminal
+- Open docker terminal <br/>
-> pwd
+> pwd <br/>
-2- write Dockerfile name it : Dockerfile
+- write Dockerfile name it : Dockerfile <br/>
-3- Build the docker image
+- Build the docker image <br/>
-> docker build -t money_api .
+> docker build -t money_api . <br/>
-4 - Running our money authenticator app
+- Running our money authenticator app <br/>
-> docker run -p 8000:8000 money_api
+> docker run -p 8000:8000 money_api <br/>

-don't forget to use default machine IP adress instead of localhost !
+don't forget to use default machine IP adress instead of localhost ! <br/>

 [Back To The Top](#Bank-Note-Authentication)
 ---